scottdillon1/Virtual_SCP_Academy/SAC/Readme.md

 ## Prerequisites for this week
 1. Current Google Chrome or Microsoft Edge Browser.
 We recommend Google Chrome.
 2. Your login will be your P user and password.
-3. The password will be given by the instructors.

 SAP Analytics Cloud's business intelligence function has two main components: